Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 And it's nice to get the information

-and see where the things are going.
+and see where things are going.

 And occasionally maybe